 Started my research on Low Carb High Fat diet about 10 days before the pandemic broke loose.
-Landed up with parents to check on them and ended up having a family time for weeks.
+Landed up with parents and ended up having a family time for weeks.
 Blessing in disguise perhaps….

 d) Gain strength – not possible unless I have achieved the above 3 points.